The Home of Tibetan Buddhist Texts in Translation

 འདིར་རྫོགས་པ་ཆེན་པོ་ཀློང་ཆེན་སྙིང་གི་ཐིག་ལེ་བརྡ་བསྒྱུར་ནམ་མཁའ་མཛོད་ཀྱི་ཆོས་སྡེའི་བྱེ་བྲག་གི་རིག་འཛིན་ཡུམ་ཀ་རྡོ་རྗེ་མཁའ་འགྲོ་མ་རྣམས་ཀྱི་འཁོར་ལོས་སྒྱུར་བ་དབྱིངས་ཕྱུག་བདེ་ཆེན་རྒྱལ་མོའི་རྩ་སྒྲུབ་བདེ་ཆེན་དཔལ་ཕྲེང་གི་རྒྱུན་ཁྱེར་སྙིང་པོར་དྲིལ་ཏེ་ཉམས་སུ་ལེན་པར་འདོད་པས།

 When the Great Perfection’s Heart Essence of the Vast Expanse was deciphered, a unique part of the teachings of the sky treasury was the Vidyādharas’ Female Practice of Dhātviśvarī.
 She is the Queen of Great Bliss and mistress of the vajra ḍākinīs.
-Here I have condensed her root sādhana, the Glorious Blissful Garland, into a daily practice.
+Here I have condensed her root sādhana, A Glorious Garland of Great Bliss, into a daily practice.

 ཐོག་མར།